-Live Review: Rejjie Snow sends chills throughout Jack Rabbit Slim's
+Live/Album Review: Rejjie Snow sends chills throughout Jack Rabbit Slim's

 Chasing away the winter blues on a rainy Saturday was none other than Rejjie Snow.
 With all the hype, you’d be easily forgiven for thinking such musical genius originates from the famed west coast.